Our monumental, Greek Revival style building sits at the heart of British academia in London's Bloomsbury.

 South entrance and Museum forecourt

 Several designs were considered by the Trustees for the South (main) entrance of the Museum.
-It was the last wing of the Museum quadrangle to be built, and construction could not begin until the first Museum building, Montagu House, which had been on the same site, had been demolished.
+It was the last wing of the Museum quadrangle to be built, and construction couldn't begin until the first Museum building, Montagu House, which had been on the same site, had been demolished.

 The building was designed in the classical style, as was fashionable at the time, with the East and West Wings built for a more domestic purpose, to house some senior Museum staff.
-The entire front of the Museum’s South entrance measures 112.7 metres (370 feet) and the columns are 13.7 metres (45 feet) high.
+The entire front of the Museum's South entrance measures 112.7m (370ft) and the columns are 13.7m (45ft) high.

-Several designs were also considered for the forecourt: one considered included a semi-circular carriageway curving around the front of the portico and another, a large ornate stone central archway.
-In the end, a more simple design was chosen, with two walled grassed areas to the front and gas-operated, single globe lamps, later converted to electricity and in the 1880s, a three-globe design.
+Several designs were also considered for the forecourt: one considered including a semi-circular carriageway curving around the front of the portico and another, a large ornate stone central archway.
+In the end, a more simple design was chosen.
+It had two walled grassed areas to the front and gas-operated, single globe lamps, which were later converted to electricity and, in the 1880s, a three-globe design.

 In keeping with the Museum's classical design, an architectural feature known as a pediment was included above the columns.